LPYTing/MAC-DP/README.md

 ![Framework](figure/framework.png)

-Built upon our previous work, [2PM-MARL](https://link.springer.com/chapter/10.1007/978-981-97-2262-4_23) (*Ting et al., 2024*), publised in *PAKDD 2024*, which introduced a hybrid deployment of fixed charging stations (FCSs) and mobile charging stations (MCSs), MAC-DP enhances the coordination between FCSs and MCSs to improve EV user experience and operational efficiency.
+This work is built upon our previous paper, [2PM-MARL](https://link.springer.com/chapter/10.1007/978-981-97-2262-4_23) (*Ting et al., 2024*), publised in *PAKDD 2024*, which introduced a hybrid deployment of fixed charging stations (FCSs) and mobile charging stations (MCSs), MAC-DP enhances the coordination between FCSs and MCSs to improve EV user experience and operational efficiency.